kvarak/dnd/docs/_Rules/skills.md

 <details><summary>Parkour</summary>

 The skill by which characters aim to move from one point to another in a complex, jumbled environment, without equipment and in the fastest and most efficient way possible.
-You have Expertise on checks made to avoid the effects of non-magical difficult terrain.
-As a bonus action, you can make a DC 12 Dexterity (Parkour) check.
+You have ***Expertise*** on checks made to avoid the effects of non-magical difficult terrain.
+As a ***bonus action***, you can make a DC 12 Dexterity (Parkour) check.
 If you succeed, difficult terrain doesn’t cost you extra movement until the end of the current turn.

 <details><summary>Parkour through magic (→ Arcana)</summary>

-You also have Expertise on checks made to avoid the effects of magical difficult terrain.
+You also have ***Expertise*** on checks made to avoid the effects of magical difficult terrain.

 </details>